Baku Carriage Repair Factory: Post-Soviet

 As of 1992, the factory repaired 4-axle tanks, repaired and formed wagon wheel pairs, and manufactured spare parts.
 The factory repairs all kinds of tanks for transportation of oil and oil products and liquefied gas.
 The company's staff is true to its traditions, proving that in difficult economic conditions, skillful organization makes it possible to over fulfill planned tasks, with high quality.

-The size of the work collective decreased, but almost all the shops work at the factory: car assembly, wheel, mechanical, transport, tool and blacksmith.
+The number of workers decreased, but almost all the shops work at the factory: car assembly, wheel, mechanical, transport, tool and blacksmith.